princebhandarii/princebhandarii/README.md

 - 🎓 MCA student at **VIT Chennai**, strong fundamentals in **DSA, OOP, DBMS, SQL**
 - 💻 Hands-on builder of **full-stack MERN apps** and **applied ML systems**
 - 🗣️ Comfortable in **client-facing, collaborative environments** — quick to pick up new tools
-- 🎯 Aiming to grow into secure IT solutions, cloud, networking & automation as an Associate Engineer
+- 🎯 Aiming to grow into secure IT solutions, cloud, networking & automation

 <br/>